 Hire a professional

-Finally, if you are doubtful in any way about your ability to successfully wire your plugs, don’t risk it.
+Finally, if you are doubtful about your ability to successfully wire your plugs, don’t risk it.
 Call in an expert electrician to handle this job for you.
 This may be your cheapest option.
-You will be assured of a professional job, safety and peace of mind.
+You will be assured of a professional job, safety, and peace of mind.

 Doing it yourself is great, but if you are unsure of the tutorial given, don’t do it!
-There is no way we can anticipate every situation, and we do our best to inform of any risks for each job.
+We cannot anticipate every situation and do our best to inform of any risks for each job.
 Be sure to check local building codes for proper electrical installation and permits.

 Wiring a plug is an easy task for the beginner do it yourself-er.
 With this tutorial, you can become an expert in handling these wiring tasks at home or in the office.
 You will not have to worry about electrical emergencies in the evening when your local electrician is unavailable.